 The Corporal Works of Mercy group ministers to the poor in the Front Royal area by helping at soup kitchens, delivering meals, and visiting nursing homes.

 The St. Juan Diego Confraternity assists in the formation of student missionary workers who participate in the college mission programs to such places as Honduras, the Dominican Republic, and the streets of New York City.
 Members pray for the Catholic evangelization of the Americas and participate in trips within the region.
 In 2015, 30 percent of the college's student body participated in a spring break mission trip.

 The College has a student schola that provides music and Gregorian chant for Mass.
-There is also an active drama contingent on campus, called the Christendom Players, and there many opportunities for students to participate in musical events, such as the annual St. Cecilia’s Eve, Coffee House, Piano Night, and various Pub Nights.
+There is also an active drama contingent on campus, called the Christendom Players, and there are many opportunities for students to participate in musical events, such as the annual St. Cecilia’s Eve, Coffee House, and various Pub Nights.

 Cultural opportunities and lectures also exist through the Major Speakers Program and the Beato Fra Angelico Arts Program.
 In addition, the Chester-Belloc Debate Society helps students hone their argumentation and rhetorical skills.
 They can also write for the student journal, The Rambler, or for The Chronicler, a weekly synopsis of life at Christendom.